-If the Edge cannot connect to the cloud, can I make or receive ACD calls?
+If a BYOC Premises Edge cannot connect to the cloud, can I receive ACD calls?

 Yes.
-The Genesys Cloud Edge appliance attempts to provide Standard ACD routing method even when the Edge cannot connect to the cloud.
+A BYOC Premises Edge attempts to provide Standard ACD routing method even when the Edge cannot connect to the cloud.
 The more advanced Bullseye routing method is not available when the Edge cannot connect to the cloud.

 During fallback routing the Edge delivers calls to agent based upon the agent/phone registration and the known agent/queue assignment before connectivity was lost with the cloud.
 More specifically: